philipturner/ue5-nanite-macos/README.md

 After compiling the Unreal Engine from source, you may get random popups saying "XCBBuildService crashed".
 Ignore them; they do not mean the compilation of UE5 failed.
 I have no idea why they appear.

-This repo sources some information from [UE5NanitePort](https://github.com/gladhu/UE5NanitePort), so I am giving attribution by linking to the repository.
+This repo sources some information from [UE5NanitePort](https://github.com/gladhu/UE5NanitePort).
+By linking to the repository, I hereby give the creator attribution for their work.